Skip to main content

 PropertyDescription

-HostnameThe IP Address of the device.
+HostnameThe IP address or hostname of the device.

 Local Address